Southwest Montana’s Vigilante Trail

 • Caverns

 From Butte you will head toward Whitehall over Homestake Pass, consider spending some time in the great outdoors.
 The Pipestone ATV Area provides visitors with opportunity to explore the mountains of Montana, and there are several rental options near Butte.
-There are also several campgrounds and lakes (namely Delmoe Lake) to explore in the area, perfect for an overnight trip or quick picnic.
-If you aren’t looking to camp, consider spending the evening in the charming small town of Whitehall.
-As you wander through town, take a look at the murals that cover the buildings!
+If you aren’t looking to camp, consider spending the night at Homestake Lodge or continue to the small town of Whitehall.
+As you wander through through Whitehall, take a look at the murals that cover the buildings!
 A quick jaunt off the planned excursion (about 16 miles) you will find the Lewis & Clark Caverns, one of Montana’s State Parks.

 Corps of Discovery Murals